Siddharthbadal/SQL-Case-Studies-Data-Analysis/README.md

 About the Database:

-	* Adventureworks2019 databse is consist of 6 Schemas and 71 tables.
+Markup: * Adventureworks2019 databse is consist of 6 Schemas and 71 tables.
 	* 20+ Views and stored procedures and triggers.
 	* 486 columns
 	* 152 default constraints